Jamie McGrath: Dundalk

 McGrath moved from St Patrick's Athletic to Dundalk for an undisclosed transfer fee on 15 January 2017.

 St Mirren

 After winning back-to-back League of Ireland Premier Division titles with Dundalk, McGrath signed a 2 1/2-year deal with Scottish Premiership side St Mirren on 7 January 2020.
+He was named as the club's Player of the Year for the 2020–21 season by the club's supporters after scoring and impressive 17 goals in 45 appearances in all competitions from midfield.

 Wigan Athletic

-On 31 January 2022, transfer deadline day, McGrath signed for EFL League One club Wigan Athletic on a 2-and-a-half-year contract.
+On 31 January 2022, transfer deadline day, McGrath signed for EFL League One club Wigan Athletic on a two-and-a-half-year contract.
+After making four appearances for the club, he spent the 2022–23 season on loan at Dundee United, before on 26 July 2023, making the decision to terminate his contract due to repeated contractual breaches by the previous owners of Wigan, despite the club's efforts to retain him.

 Dundee United loan

 On 3 August 2022, he joined Dundee United on loan until the end of the 2022–23 season.
 He made his debut the following day, providing the assist for Glenn Middleton's goal in a 1–0 win over AZ Alkmaar in the UEFA Europa Conference League.
+McGrath made 32 appearances in all competitions over the course of the season, scoring 7 goals, but this was not enough to help his side avoid relegation to the Scottish Championship as they finished bottom of the table.